 Since I was finally able to get an Internet connection, I think that was sometime in 1997, I've always been a very frequent visitor of Borland's newsgroups.
 It was a pleasure to to learn from others what they knew about Delphi (or C++, assembler, Java, C# etc.), programming in general and the software business.
 I also tried to share what I knew, and assisted people with problems as well as I could.

-Because of the high degree of professionality, and because of the fact that most users of Borland/CodeGear products are a helpful bunch, these newsgroups are probably the most useful source of information for people using Borland products.
+Because of the high degree of professionality, and because of the fact that most users of Embarcadero products are a helpful bunch, these newsgroups are probably the most useful source of information for people using Borland, CodeGear or Embarcadero products.
 There are numerous groups for each product.

-But if you really want to find out more about TeamB, just subscribe to the newsgroups via the server newsgroups.borland.com (don't use your ISP's copy of the groups, since then your messages may not reach everyone).
-If you don't have access to NNTP where you are (e.g. because you are behind a company firewall), you can access the groups through the (unfortunately, rather awkward) web interface.
+But if you really want to find out more about TeamB, just subscribe to the newsgroups via the server forums.embarcadero.com.
+If you don’t have access to NNTP where you are (e.g. because you are behind a company firewall) or prefer web forums, you can access the groups through the Embarcadero web forums, which contain exactly the same content.

 You'll soon ask yourself how you've ever managed without the groups. ;-)

-N.B.: a while ago, Borland provided the more extrovert members of TeamB with a server for the TeamB blogs, which have also become a useful source of information.
+N.B.: Embarcadero provides the more extrovert members of TeamB with a server for the TeamB blogs, which have also become a useful source of information.